Betterment/test_track_rails_client/README.md

 easier and more conventional, though, and takes care of differentiating between expiriment assignments and feature gate experiences, which are no longer recorded server-side.

+You also must add `self.test_track_identity = :current_user` (or
+whatever your controller uses as a sign-in identity) to your TestTrack-enabled controllers.

 ### From 2.0 to 3.0